joomla-irish/language_pack/README.md

 [ga-IE_joomla_lang_full](ga-IE_joomla_lang_full)

 # Joomla!
 Irish Installation files

 This is the installation files to start a new Joomla installation directly in Irish.

 [ga-IE_joomla_installation](ga-IE_joomla_installation)

+# Joomla!
+Irish Translation for Extensions

+We aim to provide Irish translation for some popular [Joomla extensions](http://extensions.joomla.org/).
+Please get in touch if you are interested!
+We will create on GitHub appropriate repositories to get this goal.

 # Forum